KuenzelIT/albert-python-remmina/README.md

 # albert-python-remmina
-An albert python module to open remmina connections quickly
+An albert python module to quickly open remmina connections.

 # Installation
 Maybe the extension gets into the main albert repository some day.
 Until then, the module must be installed manually like this: